ActorExpose/TorCrawl.py/README.md

 ## Contributors:
-This is a beta version with graphical user interface, please consider the contribution into master brnach, but still feel free on this too!
+This is a beta version with [Gooey](https://github.com/chriskiehl/Gooey)'s GUI, please consider the contribution into master branch, but still feel free on this too!
 Just fork it, make any change on your fork and add a pull request on current branch!
-Any advice, help or questions will be great for me :)
+Any advice, help or questions will be great :)

 ## License:
 “GPL” stands for “General Public License”.
 Using the GNU GPL will require that all the released improved versions be free software. [source & more](https://www.gnu.org/licenses/gpl-faq.html)